Career Development Is Critical for Employee Engagement

 Issues to Avoid in Career Development Planning

-There are certain issues and statements that you would want to avoid as you and the employees who report to you create career development plans.
+Certain issues and statements exist that you would want to avoid as you and the employees who report to you create career development plans.
 A few types of issues can get in the way of an effective plan, such as:

 - Guaranteeing or forming a contract with the employee by promising that the company will provide training or any other promised benefit.
 The best that you can do is to say that you will help however you can, but that the company growth, economic circumstances, priorities, and goals will have an impact on the employee’s desired developmental path, promotions, and career goals.
 Nothing is guaranteed.

-- In states such as Michigan where laws are interpreted literally, you want to avoid statements that over-commit the employer.
+- In states where laws are interpreted literally, you want to avoid statements that over-commit the employer.
 For example, at a small manufacturing company, HR put up a career opportunity bulletin board in the lunchroom.
 The company attorney advised them that the board implied that employees were promised careers and asked HR to call the board job opportunities board instead.
 Know your state and international governmental laws.

 - The manager owning or having responsibility for carrying out the plan.
 The career development plan belongs to the employee.
 You can facilitate its pursuit, explore options with the employees, provide opportunities for the employee when possible, encourage the employee to have goals for growth and expansion of his or her career and skills, but you cannot do it for them.
 The employees must own their plan.